 Tenured Professors and Associate Professors are expected to meet the standards of their ranks as specified in their departments rules RUL05.67.801 for Textile Engineering, Chemistry and Science and RUL05.67.800 for Textile and Apparel, Technology and Management.

 3. STANDARDS FOR EXCEEDING EXPECTATIONS

-Faculty may be judged to have exceeded expectations if, during the review period under consideration, they have demonstrated exemplary and extraordinary performance in one or more of the realms of responsibility in their Statement of Mutual Expectation (SME), while meeting the expectations in the other realms.
-This could be assessed by an extraordinary amount and/or quality of activity in one or more of the realms of their SME.
+Faculty may be judged to have exceeded expectations if, during the review period under consideration, they have demonstrated exemplary and extraordinary performance in one or more of the realms of responsibility in their Statement of Mutual Expectation (SFR), while meeting the expectations in the other realms.
+This could be assessed by an extraordinary amount and/or quality of activity in one or more of the realms of their SFR.
 During the period under review, the faculty member may also have gained recognition by being selected to a national academy, inducted to fellowship in a relevant society, or being recipient of a prestigious award for distinguished achievement, such as an Alumni Distinguished Professorship, or Board of Governors Award for Excellence in Teaching, etc. Each faculty member will be assessed using guidelines provided in their departmental rules (RUL05.67.801 for Textile Engineering, Chemistry and Science and RUL 05.67.800 for Textile and Apparel, Technology and Management).

 4. COLLEGE POST TENURE REVIEW COMMITTEE

 Section 6.4 of REG 05.20.04 states that if the Dean’s initial determination of the faculty member’s performance differs from that of the Department Post Tenure Review Committee and/or the Department Head, then a College Post Tenure Review Committee is to be involved.